AustraliaJune 21, 2018

 Due to its strategic position in the South Pacific Ocean and historical ties, Australia is a key ally of the United States.

 Recently, a shifting strategic environment has caused Australia to reconsider its approach to missile defense, and in the 2016 Australian Defense White Paper, missile defense was presented as available option to defend the country and its deployed forces against emerging ballistic and cruise missile threats in the Indo-Pacific and Middle East regions.
-Within the 2016 White Paper, it is stated that, “Australia and the United States have established a bilateral working group to examine options for potential Australian contributions to integrated air and missile defense…”
+Within the 2016 White Paper, it is stated that “Australia and the United States have established a bilateral working group to examine options for potential Australian contributions to integrated air and missile defense…” As recently as October 2017, Australia has been considering integrating missile defense capabilities on ships and land.[i]

-As of May 2015, Australia does not currently have an ability to intercept ballistic missiles, according to the information provided by Australia’s Parliamentary Library .
-The Australian Navy, however, is currently constructing a class of Air-Warfare Destroyers , which will l be equipped with Aegis missile defense systems.
-By 2017, three Hobart-class Aegis destroyers are scheduled to be operational and equipped with SM-2 interceptors for air defense.
+As of May 2015, Australia does not currently have an ability to intercept ballistic missiles, according to the information provided by Australia’s Parliamentary Library.
+The Australian Navy, however, is currently constructing a class of Air-Warfare Destroyers, which will be equipped with Aegis missile defense systems.
+In May 2018, the third of three Hobart-class Aegis destroyers was launched; the destroyers are operational and equipped with SM-2 interceptors for air defense.
 The Aegis Missile defense systems can be retroactively upgraded to incorporate ballistic missile defense capabilities, but it is uncertain if Australia will choose to do so.

 In September 2011, U.S. scientists commented on the Jindalee, saying they were “impressed by its range and capability and confirmed it could detect a missile launch far away in Asia” and said that it could be a “highly effective part” of the missile defense shield being developed by the United States.